-We depend on the success of our lead product candidate, arhalofenate, which is still under clinical development, and MBX-8025, which we currently plan to develop, and may not obtain regulatory approval or successfully commercialize either of these product candidates.
+We depend on the success of our lead product candidate, arhalofenate and MBX-8025, which are still under clinical development and we may not obtain regulatory approval or successfully commercialize either of these product candidates.

 We have not marketed, distributed or sold any products.
 The success of our business depends upon our ability to develop and commercialize our lead product candidate, arhalofenate, which has completed eight Phase 1 and nine Phase 2 clinical trials, including five Phase 2 studies in gout and our second product candidate, MBX-8025, which has completed five Phase 1 and one Phase 2 clinical trials.
-We are currently planning to meet with the FDA at an end of phase 2 meeting prior to finalizing our plans for and initiating a Phase 3 program for arhalofenate in gout.
+We have an end of phase 2 meeting with the FDA scheduled in the third quarter of 2015 prior to finalizing our plans for and initiating a phase 3 program for arhalofenate in gout.
 There is no guarantee that our clinical trials will be completed or, if completed, will be successful.
-We also plan to initiate one or more proof-of-concept studies for MBX-8025 in the first half of 2015.
-The success of arhalofenate and MBX-8025 will depend on several factors, including the following:
+In April 2015, we initiated a pilot study for MBX-8025 in patients with homozygous familial hypercholestorolemia (HoFH) and we are moving MBX-8025 forward in a Phase 2 clinical study for patients with PBC.
+The success of arhalofenate and MBX-8025, respectively, will depend on several factors, including the following:

-- successful enrollment and completion of clinical trials; - recognition by the FDA and other regulatory authorities outside of the U.S. of orphan disease designation; - receipt of marketing approvals from the FDA and regulatory authorities outside the U.S. for our product candidate; - establishing commercial manufacturing capabilities by making arrangements with third-party manufacturers; - launching commercial sales of the product, whether alone or in collaboration with others; - · acceptance of the product by patients, the medical community and third-party payors; - · effectively competing with other therapies; - a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.
+- successful enrollment and completion of clinical trials; - recognition by the FDA and other regulatory authorities outside of the U.S. of orphan disease designation for MBX-8025 in addition to those already obtained; - receipt of marketing approvals from the FDA and regulatory authorities outside the U.S. for our product candidate; - establishing commercial manufacturing capabilities by making arrangements with third-party manufacturers; - launching commercial sales of the product, whether alone or in collaboration with others; - acceptance of the product by patients, the medical community and third-party payors; - effectively competing with other therapies; - · a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.